HL7/fhir-skin-wound-ig/source/pages/usecase-originate.md

 ##  Introduction

-### Wound Assessment Template (WAT) Scenario - Use Case - Originate and Retain (null), then Amend (populate with clinical content).
+### Wound Assessment and Treatment Template (WATT) Scenario - Use Case - Originate and Retain (null), then Amend (populate with clinical content).

 Demonstrate how an EHR actor incorporates the [FHIR Record Lifecycle Event (RLE) Implementation Guide (IG)](http://hl7.org/fhir/R4/ehrsrle/ehrsrle.html) processing of the Originate/Retain and Amend Record Content events when first recording the Wound Assessement Template data.

 The focus of this use case is the verification and validation of recording and storage of the FHIR Record Lifecycle Event data represented by the FHIR Resource Types of [AuditEvent](http://hl7.org/fhir/R4/ehrsrle/ehrsrle-auditevent.html) and [US Core Provenance (R4)].

-* This represents the first trial definition of incorporating the RLE Originate and Retain event and RLE Amend event into the the WAT data creation.
+* This represents the first trial definition of incorporating the RLE Originate and Retain event and RLE Amend event into the the WATT data creation.
 This is the simplest way for the local system to demonstrate that the "populate with clinical content" step began from an "all null clinical content" state.
 This also establishes that the null-state template may pre-exist on the local system for any interval (seconds to years) prior to its "Amend" to add an instance of assessment.
 * For future work, we may identify the complexity of demonstrating that the null-state version could be empty also of patient demographics, thus the null state could be used as the initial state for all subsequent patient-specific captures as Amend events to the all-null original.

 <p>&nbsp;</p>